 Through our hundreds of human service programs, including housing and healthcare, Volunteers of America touches the lives of more than 2 million people in over 400 communities in 46 states as well as the District of Columbia and Puerto Rico each year.
 Since 1896, we have supported and empowered America's most vulnerable groups, including veterans, at-risk youth, the frail elderly, men and women returning from prison, homeless individuals and families, people with disabilities, and those recovering from addictions.
-Our work touches the mind, body, heart — and ultimately the spirit — of those we serve, integrating our deep compassion with highly effective programs and services.
+Our work touches the mind, body, and heart of those we serve, integrating our deep compassion with highly effective programs and services.

 Volunteers of America of Indiana serves veterans transitioning out of homelessness, men and women transitioning out of the criminal justice system and their families, and low-income seniors.

-Volunteers of America of Indiana is a faith-based organization that provides life-changing services to enhance the physical, emotional, spiritual, and intellectual needs of individuals by providing counseling, rehabilitation, job placement, and residential services.
-We serve individuals transitioning from the correctional system, the elderly and those dealing with chronic addiction and mental illness.
+Volunteers of America of Indiana provides life-changing services to enhance the physical, emotional, and intellectual needs of individuals by providing counseling, rehabilitation, job placement, and residential services.
+We serve individuals transitioning from the correctional system, the elderly, Veterans, and those dealing with chronic addiction and mental illness.